World Cup-holders South Africa pull out of Rugby Championship - RFI

 Sydney (AFP)

-World Cup-holders South Africa pulled out of the Rugby Championship Friday owing to complications caused by the coronavirus, throwing the southern hemisphere tournament into disarray.
+World Cup-holders South Africa pulled out of the Rugby Championship Friday over complications caused by the coronavirus, badly diminishing the tournament and raising further questions about their future in southern hemisphere rugby.

-The Springboks, who haven't played since winning the World Cup for the third time in Japan last year, cited government travel restrictions, player welfare and safety concerns for their withdrawal.
+The Springboks, who haven't played since winning their third World Cup in Japan nearly a year ago, cited government travel restrictions, player welfare and safety concerns for their withdrawal.

-It means the competition in Australia from October 31 will be reduced from 12 games to six, involving only Australia, New Zealand and Argentina.
+It means the competition in Australia from October 31 will be slashed from 12 games to six, involving only Australia, New Zealand and Argentina.

+The pull-out by the defending champions also prompted speculation about future editions of the Rugby Championship, after South Africa walked away from the southern hemisphere's provincial-level Super Rugby last month in favour of Europe's PRO14.

-"This is a hugely disappointing outcome for supporters and commercial partners," said South African Rugby chief Jurie Roux.
+South African Rugby chief Jurie Roux said the withdrawal was a "hugely disappointing outcome for supporters and commercial partners.

 "But the ongoing impacts of the pandemic in multiple dispensations mean we are unable to deliver a Springbok team without seriously compromising player welfare, apart from other logistical challenges."

-While New Zealand resumed rugby last June and Australia soon after, Covid-19 forced a longer shutdown in South Africa with the Springboks' players facing the prospect of travelling to Australia with only 80 minutes of game-time under their belt.
+While New Zealand resumed rugby in June and Australia soon after, Covid-19 forced a longer shutdown in South Africa, with the Springboks' players facing the prospect of travelling to Australia with only 80 minutes of game-time under their belt.

 Coach Jacques Nienaber wanted close to 500 minutes.

-There had been suggestions that they could be replaced by a Barbarians side or Australia A to ensure the four-team draw stayed intact, but organisers opted against this, with the tournament reverting to its former Tri-Nations format.
+There were suggestions they could be replaced by a Barbarians side or Australia A to ensure the four-team draw stayed intact, but organisers opted to return the tournament to its former Tri-Nations format.

-The Wallabies will face the All Blacks in Sydney on October 31 to kick off the event and then again on November 7 in Brisbane before both teams take turns playing Argentina in subsequent weeks.
+The Wallabies will face the All Blacks in Sydney on October 31 to kick off the event and then again on November 7 in Brisbane.
+Both teams will then take turns playing Argentina in subsequent weeks.

-The tournament was originally scheduled to begin in August until the pandemic forced a postponement.

-But that plan fell through when New Zealand demanded their final game on December 12 be changed so they could complete their Covid-enforced quarantine before Christmas Day.
+But that plan fell through when New Zealand demanded their final game on December 12 be moved so they could complete the Covid-enforced quarantine on their return home before Christmas Day.

 Andy Marinos, chief executive of SANZAAR, the tournament's governing body, joked that "Covid is just a gift that keeps on giving".